Anime (ANI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Anime Historical Price

-According to the latest data gathered on Anime live price page, the current price of Anime is 0.00131103USD.
-The circulating supply of Anime(ANI) is 60.72M ANI , giving it a market capitalization of $79.61K.
+According to the latest data gathered on Anime live price page, the current price of Anime is 0.0017613USD.
+The circulating supply of Anime(ANI) is 60.72M ANI , giving it a market capitalization of $106.68K.

 The Anime Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.